algorandfoundation/docs/docs/features/asc1/stateless/walkthrough.md

 }
 ```
 # Passing Parameters to TEAL with Goal
 Parameters can be passed to a TEAL program using `goal`.
 The parameters must be passed as base64 encoded strings.
 For example, to pass “mystringargument” to a stateless TEAL program, the argument can be encoded using an `echo` command with base64.
+The `-w0` argument disabled wrapping that defaults to 76 characters.

 ```
-$ echo -n mystringargument | base64
+$ echo -n mystringargument | base64 -w0
 bXlzdHJpbmdhcmd1bWVudA==
 ```